mitul2012/spring-boot/README.md

 }

 Note : except /auth and /save endpoint all other endpoint need to pass JWT token in Authorization header with Bearer prefix.
-        JQT token can be generated using /auth endpoint.
+        JWT token can be generated using /auth endpoint.